gitter-badger/bioflows/docs/source/pages/yaml.rst

 Some Bioinformatics analysis steps require specific computing requirements in terms of how many CPU cores and memory size needed.
 For instance, RNA-seq Junction aware aligner ``Hisat2`` requires at least ``160 GB`` of available memory if you need to create
-HGFM index with transcripts from a whole reference genome of an organism taking into account that particular organism SNP recorded variants.
+FM index with transcripts from a whole reference genome of an organism taking into account that particular organism SNP recorded variants.
 To declare a task with specific computing capabilities, you have to define a capabilities directive within the definition of the task specifying how many computing cores and memory in Mega Bytes (``MB``) required for the job as follows: